spin-unit/spin-unit.github.io/_projects/2019-metapark.markdown

 question: How do we design a performance-based parking policy?
 ---

 Ensuring a city’s success based on urban assets requires physical connections, proximities, urban density and a high diversity of activities.
-This usually comes with a heavy dose of space dedicated to parking vehicles, which, inversely to what is generally thought, can hinder local economic growth, social cohesion and the overall quality of life.
+This usually comes with a heavy dose of space dedicated to parking vehicles, which, inversely to what is generally thought, can hinder local economic growth, social cohesion, and the overall quality of life.

 > metaPark aimed to draft a parking policy reform in Tallinn, harnessing the real economic value of parking space and returning it to the city.